Merino Park Construction Updates

 A map showing these alternative parking options is provided below.

 The Heath Street Greenway Project is transforming access to Merino Park by creating a safer, more enjoyable route for people walking and biking.
-This 1,700-foot multi-use trail will connect directly to the existing Woonasquatucket River Greenway, adding new green space and expanding recreational access for the community.
+New green space and expanded recreational access for the community will be added along the way.
+Phase 1 is expected to finish late Spring 2026.
+Phase 2 is expected to start after the busy summer and fall months.

 Thank you for your patience as we work to improve this important connection.